NeurodataWithoutBorders/nwb_hackathons/HCK10_2021_Remote/projects/nwb_conversion_tools/README.md

 ## Objectives

-1. Understand needs of the community
+1. Inform the community about the project: scope, goals, features, etc.
-1. Build software to support missing formats
-1. Expand testing infrastructure
-1. Enhance documentation and other forms of communication so it is easy to understand how to use
+1. Solicit bug reports and feature requests
+1. Recruit contributors
 <!-- Briefly describe the objectives of your project.
 What would you like to achive?-->

 <!-- 1.
 Objective A. Describe it in 1-2 sentences.-->